Phileosopher/commonplace/reality.md

 To find good facts, we require hefty amounts of [analysis](logic.md) to process our [understanding](understanding.md), as well as [reaffirming truths we already know](understanding-certainty.md).
 Facts are easier to internalize if we use [education](education.md) and proper use of [technology](technology.md) to increase our [understanding](understanding.md), but who we listen to will *profoundly* [influence](power-influence.md) us.

+APPLICATION: No amount of [education](education.md) or [technology](technology.md) can offset the destruction of [understanding](understanding.md) from learning from the wrong sources.

 Our [story](stories.md)-based method of [understanding](understanding.md) interferes with finding immaculate truth.
 As we gain [awareness](awareness.md), we can prevent our [feelings](mind-feelings.md) and [beliefs](understanding-certainty.md) from interfering, but it's never perfect, even with training.
 Beyond any practical point, removing bias isn't [useful](purpose.md), and all that [logical analysis](logic.md) can actually be devastating through the removal of the wealth of holistic information that comes through our [intuitions](mind-feelings.md).

+APPLICATION: Believing things are [changing](trends.md) is usually more [useful](purpose.md) and [safe](safety.md) than believing in things staying the same.

 While [post-modern philosophy](philosophy.md) denies it, there *are* [universal qualities within humanity](humanity-universals.md).
 The thing that's constantly changing is our perceptions, but by comparison, reality itself is quite unmoving.
 Even aspects of [aesthetic](values-quality.md), which are relative in their finer points, have absolutes in the general case according to how humans view things.

+APPLICATION: Test what you know against what you're told, and don't presume one thing is more correct until you've thoroughly examined it and can [trust](trust.md) the source.

 ## Details